omostan/glyphicons-only-bootstrap/README.md

 bower install glyphicons-only-bootstrap
 ```

-// add this to your style sheet your-default-stylesheet-name.scss <br />
+// add this to your style sheet your-default-stylesheet-name.scss
-@import '~glyphicons-only-bootstrap/css/bootstrap.min.css';
+@import '~glyphicons-only-bootstrap/css/bootstrap.min.css'
 ```

 ## Implement to your HTML